 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-2019 was the biggest year so far for the Dirty South Roubaix and we plan to go a bit bigger this year.
-The 4th installment of the Dirty South Roubaix is coming up on March 7 2020.
-Last year we had more than 250 registered and we expect to have more this year.
+2022 was the biggest year so far for the Dirty South Roubaix and we plan to go a bit bigger again this year.
+The 7th installment of the Dirty South Roubaix is coming up on March 4 2023.
+Last year we sold out to the 500 registered in just a few weeks and we are going to bump it up to 550 this round.
 Alto Pass has been so welcoming, that we will be back there again.
 Like last year, we are planning to offer the 100k+ as the main event of the day, but will also offer a shorter course for anyone who doesn't want to tackle the full 100k.
 The short course will be somewhere near half of the 100k.
 Don't worry, it will still have hills and gravel ;) The racers from the Half Dirty sure didn't feel shortchanged after their race.

-If you are looking for an awesome route, great challenge, killer scenery, beer, food and cool peeps to hang out with for a day, come check it out.
+If you are looking for an awesome route, great challenge, killer scenery, beer, food and cool friends to hang out with for a day, come check it out.